 Review of Okaukuejo Camp in Etosha

 We had two separate rooms for the five of us and our rooms were less than a minute walk from the waterhole.
-Accommodation was ok, but rather basic.
-The room doesn’t really matter that much, you come here for the experience.
-I would prefer any room (or camping) at Okaukuejo rather than staying somewhere else.
-There are two main reasons for this:
+The accommodation was ok, but it was very simple and basic.
+To us, the room didn’t really matter that much, because we traveled to Etosha for the experience.
+But we also loved the private luxury lodges where we stayed at in other places – it’s also an experience in itself… Anyway, back to Okaukuejo…

 - Okaukuejo has the best waterhole in the whole of Etosha and you can literally spend day and night watching animals like you do on National Geographic or the Discovery Chanel.